-Members of the Citizens' Panel receive up to three surveys per year on diverse service areas.
-They also receive updates through our "You said we did" newsletter.
+Members of the Citizens' Panel receive up to three surveys per year on diverse service areas; topics have included play areas, grass cutting and potential increased charges for the use of sports fields and pavilions, adult community learning, the council budget, dog fouling and mental health provision.
+They also receive updates through our 'You said, we did' newsletter.